ajhynes7/scikit-spatial/README.rst

 >>> Line(Vector([0, 0]), Point([5, 0]))
 Traceback (most recent call last):
 ...
-dpcontracts.PreconditionError: The inputs must be a point and a vector.
+dpcontracts.PreconditionError: the types of arguments must be valid

 Alternatively, a `Line` can be defined by two points.